jordiup/react/notes.md

 # React is a *library*
   React should be classified as a library as opposed because it lacks what most frameworks include; a router.
 Angular and ember have this at their core.
 Whereas React gets this by using React Router, installed by NPM.

+# State
+  - State is immutable, you can't directly mutate it.
+  - State handling can get very messy when their are multiple levels, that is where Redux, Context API and other mangers comine in to help manage state.